anniedo247/sotatek-todolist/README.md

 ## Introduction

-This project is a a to-do list app, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a to-do app, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Main features

-- Allows a user to add new task to the to-do list.
+- Allow a user to add new task to the to-do list.
 - View and update existing ones.
 - Bulk actions: remove multiple tasks, unselected multiple tasks.